I Want To...

 The division of burns offers a 1-2 year burn fellowship at the Johns Hopkins Burn Center.
 The fellowship provides clinical experience as well as a strong research emphasis on all aspects of burn care.
 The position is available to physicians who are board eligible or certified in plastic or general surgery, or those who have completed three years of general surgery training.
 International medical graduates are also considered with appropriate medical qualifications and ECFMG certification.

-Surgical and Emergency Room residents from Johns Hopkins Hospital, Union Hospital and St. Agnes Hospital rotate through the burn center.
+Surgical and emergency room residents from Johns Hopkins Hospital, Union Hospital, St. Agnes Hospital, Hershey Medical Center, Sinai Hospital, York Hospital and University of Maryland Shock Trauma Center rotate through the burn center.
 The rotation entails experience in all aspects of burn care including ICU and reconstruction.

 Please feel free to contact our offices at the Johns Hopkins Burn Center for further details regarding our educational programs.

 The Johns Hopkins School of Medicine, Department of Psychiatry and Behavioral Sciences announces a postdoctoral fellowship in clinical health/rehabilitation psychology.
 The goal is to develop research expertise and to benefit from training in rehabilitation and clinical health psychology in preparation for advanced academic or clinical appointments.
 The primary responsibilities of the fellow are coordination of a National Institute on Disability and Rehabilitation Research (NIDRR) funded burn model system project with local and national collaborative projects, as well as evaluation and treatment of patients admitted to the Johns Hopkins Burn Center.
 Start date as early as summer 2010 - second year contingent upon mutual consent.